 Frequently Asked Questions

-Below is a list of questions that are frequently asked about the FIT Courses by students to which we have provided answers.
+Below is a list of questions that are frequently asked about the FIT Courses at GVSU.

 What do I do if I get injured?